Hertfordshire Militia: Hundred Days Offensive

 A detachment represented 4th Bedfords at Gen Sir Henry Horne's official entry into Mons on 15 November and at the end of the month the battalion left Harmignies for Erquennes where it went into winter quarters.
 The division had been informed that it would not form part of the army of occupation (British Army of the Rhine).
 Although many men rejoined the battalion, demobilisation, first of key workers, then more generally, began in December and by April 1919 the units had been reduced to a cadre.

+10th (Reserve) Battalion

+After Lord Kitchener issued his call for volunteers in August 1914, the battalions of the 1st, 2nd and 3rd New Armies ('K1', 'K2' and 'K3' of 'Kitchener's Army') were quickly formed at the regimental depots.
+The SR battalions also swelled with new recruits and were soon well above their establishment strength.
+On 8 October 1914 each SR battalion was ordered to use the surplus to form a service battalion of the 4th New Army ('K4').
+Accordingly, the 4th (Extra Reserve) Bn formed the 10th (Service) Bn of the Bedfords at Dovercourt in the Harwich Garrison on 2 December 1914.
+It trained to be part of 106th Brigade in 35th Division, moving in January 1915 to White City, London.
+On 10 April 1915 the War Office decided to convert the K4 battalions into reserve units, providing drafts for the K1–K3 battalions in the same way that the SR was doing for the Regular battalions.
+The battalion became 10th (Reserve) Battalion in 6th Reserve Brigade.
+In May the battalion moved to join the brigade at Colchester, returning to Dovercourt in March 1916.
+On 1 September 1916 it was redesignated 27th Training Reserve Bn, still in 2nd Reserve Bde.
+It returned to the Bedfordshire Regiment on 24 October 1917 as 53rd (Young Soldier) Bn.

+After the war ended it was converted into 53rd (Service) Battalion, and in April 1919 it was sent to join the occupation forces in Germany as part of 102nd Brigade in Eastern Division of British Army of the Rhine.
+The division was disbanded in October 1919 and the battalion returned to the UK to be disbanded at Ripon on 19 March 1920.

 Postwar

 The SR resumed its old title of Militia in 1921 and then became the Supplementary Reserve in 1924, but like most militia battalions the 4th Bedfords remained in abeyance after World War I. By the outbreak of World War II in 1939, there were no officers listed for the battalion.
 The Militia was formally disbanded in April 1953.